lucosmic/ETEK_RANGE/README.md

 # ETEK_RANGE
-Terabee Teraranger Evo (60m) implemented by Luuke Collier for EmergenTek.
+Terabee Teraranger Evo (60m) implemented by Luke Collier for EmergenTek.

 Code adapted to Python 3 from Terabee's code.
 Other debugging checks have been implemented.